5 tips for helping your child take ADHD medication successfully

 ADHD medications work by increasing the amounts of two key chemicals, dopamine and norepinephrine, in your child’s brain.
 In the right amounts, they help your child focus.

-The main type of medications used to treat ADHD are called stimulants (although there are others when stimulants don’t work or are contraindicated), and there are a lot of options available.
+The main type of medications used to treat ADHD are called stimulants (although there are others when stimulants don’t work or are contraindicated), and many options are available.
 Some are short-acting, wearing off in a few hours, and some last up to 12 hours.
 Studies show that studies show there’s an over 80% chance that your child will respond well to stimulant medication.
-So if the first medication your child tries doesn’t help, or causes negative side effects, it is worth trying a different one.
+So if the first medication your child tries doesn’t help or causes negative side effects, it is worth trying a different one.

-Below Dr Pablo Ronzoni, Consultant Child and Adolescent Psychiatrist, gives his top tips to help you make sure they are on the right medication and to help your child learn to successfully take the medicine.
+Below, consultant child and adolescent psychiatrist Dr Pablo Ronzoni gives his top tips to help you ensure they are on the right medication and help your child learn to take medicine successfully.

 You will need to set a medication routine according to the demands of your child’s normal day.
-This will normally mean taking their medication before school (and after breakfast if possible to enable them to eat well) and possibly taking a second ‘top-up’ dose in the afternoon at school.
+This normally means taking their medication before school (and after breakfast if possible to enable them to eat well) and possibly taking a second ‘top-up’ dose in the afternoon at school.

 Getting into a routine will help you and your child remember the medication and give them the best chance of success.
-Pill boxes with the day of the week clearly displayed can help you prepare and reminders on your phone to ensure you order your repeat prescription in time are an easy way to get into a successful routine.
+Pillboxes with the day of the week displayed can help you prepare and reminders on your phone to ensure you order your repeat prescription in time are an easy way to get into a successful routine.

-“Talking to your child about what ADHD is, using age appropriate books and highlighting the benefits of medication is always the right thing to do,” explains Dr Ronzoni.
-“We know that children who are aware of their condition and why they need to take medication are more successful.”
+“Talking to your child about what ADHD is, using age-appropriate books and highlighting the benefits of medication is always the right thing to do,” explains Dr Ronzoni.
+“We know that children who know their condition and why they need to take medication are more successful.”

 "For younger kids, I recommend All Dogs Have ADHD by Katy Hoopman and Why Can’t Jimmy Sit Still?
 Helping Children Understand ADHD by Sandra L Tunis and Maeve Kelly.
 For young people, I recommend Take Control of ADHD: The Ultimate Guide for Teens With ADHD by Ruth Spodak and Kenneth Stefano and The Art of Being a Brilliant Teenager by Andy Cope."